 New Orleans is a city known for speakeasy cocktail dens and outstanding dive bars.
-And while we do honky tonk well, oenophiles can easily channel their inner wine geek at impressive restaurant cellars around town.
-Curated without an ounce of stuffy gravitas, these wine lists are overseen by some of the best sommeliers, not just in town, but in the country.
+But the depth and breadth of restaurant wine cellars embraces oenophiles, impressing on levels historic and nouveau.
+Not to be confused with the best wine bars in New Orleans, these wine lists are overseen by some of the best sommeliers, not just in town, but in the country.
 Whether your palate is educated or in need of schooling, ask the sommelier to weigh in.
-She (or he) will be pleased to help.Read More
+They will be pleased to help.Read More

 Sip your way through these outstanding collections of vin